electrode-io/electrode-native/docs/cli/list/dependencies.md

 #### Remarks

-* This command will only list native dependencies.
+- This command will only list native dependencies.

-[override Manifest]: ../../platform-parts/manifest/override.md
+[override manifest]: ../../platform-parts/manifest/override.md